-My book manuscript in progress, ‘Neither Indians, Nor Egyptians’: Social Protest and Islamic Populism in the Making of the Tobacco Movement in Iran, 1850–1905, traces the economic, social, and cultural origins of one of the earliest national revolutionary movements in the modern Middle East.
-Grounded in history from below and agrarian studies, this work challenges some of the most basic tenets of Iranian and Middle Eastern historiography.
-To complete this work, I have carried out research in Iranian, Turkish, British, and American archives.
+Professor Kazemi's current book manuscript in progress, "Neither Indian, Nor Egyptian" : Poverty, Protest, and Populism in Iran, 1850-1892, "traces the economic, social, and cultural origins of one of the earliest national, revolutionary movements in the modern Middle East.
+To complete this work, he has conducted research in Iranian, Turkish, British, French, Dutch, and American archives.

-My research has been supported by the Woodrow Wilson National Fellowship Foundation, the Council of American Overseas Research Centers, the American Institute of Iranian Studies, and the Yale University Whitney and Betty MacMillan Center for International and Area Studies.
+Professor Kazemi's research has been supported by, among others, the International Institute of Social History and the Royal Netherlands Academy of Arts and Sciences, the Woodrow Wilson National Fellowship Foundation and the Charlotte W. Newcombe Foundation, the Council of American Overseas Research Centers, the American Institute of Iranian Studies, and the Yale University Whitney and Betty MacMillan Center for International and Area Studies.

 - HIST 112: World History since 1450

-- HIST 598: The Emergence of the Modern Middle East
+- HIST 598A: The Emergence of the Modern Middle East and North Africa

-- Hist 852: Social Conflict and Protest in the Modern Middle East
+- HIST 852B: The Middle East: Social Conflict and Protest in the Modern Middle East and North Africa

 - HIST 912: Historical Methods in Security Studies: Writing about the United States Foreign Policy in the Cold War Era